House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Metal Dye Stain

-Metal based stains include metals like cobalt, copper, and nickel.
+Metal-based stains include metals like cobalt, copper, and nickel.
 The metal helps to slow, although not completely prevent, the fading of the stain once it is on the wood.
-Some of these stains need thinning before application, so check the tin to make sure, and their viscosity means that these dyes can be sprayed onto the surface making them a convenient option.
+Some of the stains need thinning before application, and their viscosity is ideal for spraying.
 The stains dry very quickly, and you will need to master the spray swoop to get even and proper coverage of the surface.

 Pros